cdwilson/home/README.md

 overwrite any unstaged changes in the repository.
 If you don't want this behavior simply remove `--adopt` from the command in the hook file.

-Second, Stow is run with the `-R` option.
+Second, Stow is re-run with the `-R` option.
 This causes Stow to "restow" all the files in `HOME` ensuring any stale links are pruned.

 setup and usage